 Local arrangements can lead to inequality within the health service, so NICE offers specific guidance to commissioners as well as clinical guidelines.

-NICE guidance on commissioning provided through TAG is mandatory in England and Wales: if a patient meets criteria for something described in a NICE TAG document and their doctor recommends it, the funding must be provided by the NHS.
+Funding for treatments covered by NICE Technology Appraisals is mandatory in England and Wales: if a patient meets criteria for something described in a NICE TAG document and their doctor recommends it, the funding must be provided by the NHS.
 Scotland and Northern Ireland usually incorporate NICE TAG documents into their own structures as well.
-If your diabetes clinic says they can’t provide a pump because there is not enough funding, please contact INPUT if you live in England, Wales or Northern Ireland, or iPAG (email email@example.com) if you live in Scotland.
+If your diabetes clinic says they can’t provide a pump because there is not enough funding, please contact us if you live in England, Wales or Northern Ireland, or iPAG if you live in Scotland.

-INPUT is sometimes asked whether it’s possible to self-fund a portion of the cost for a pump or CGM.
-It is not possible to have part-funding for a pump because pumps are covered under TA151, which is a TAG document.
+We are sometimes asked whether it’s possible to self-fund a portion of the cost for a pump or CGM.
+It is not possible to have part-funding for a pump because pump therapy is covered by a technology appraisal.
 If someone meets the criteria for a pump, all the funding must be provided by the NHS.
 If they don’t meet the criteria, then they must self-fund the entire cost.
-Because CGM is not currently covered by TAG, it remains possible to have a combination of self-funding and NHS funding for CGM.

 How about a petition?